d4krzyk/Task-Manager/README.md

 # Task Manager

 Task Manager is a backend application written in Python using Django, Django REST Framework, and PostgreSQL.
-It is designed for task management and meets the requirements of a typical ticketing system.
+It is designed for task management.

 ## Table of Contents
 - [Features](#features)